 - PFD or Process Flow Diagram from which P&ID is generated.

 - PMS or Piping Material Specification which provides material details of piping and related items.

 - Equipment and Instrument Item datasheets specifying the required details about Equipment or instrument items.

 Instrumentation symbols in a P&ID are standardized as per ANSI/ISA’s S5.1 standard.
-This standard ensures a consistent, system independent means of communicating instrumentation, control, and automation intent by providing standardized Instrumentation Symbols and Identification so everyone understands.
+This standard ensures a consistent, system-independent means of communicating instrumentation, control, and automation intent by providing standardized Instrumentation Symbols and Identification so everyone understands.

 Four graphical elements are defined in ISA S5.1 for instrumentation.
 Those are discrete instruments, shared control/display, computer function, and programmable logic controller.
-The standard also groups them into three location categories as the primary location, auxiliary location, and field mounted location category.
+The standard also groups them into three location categories as the primary location, auxiliary location, and field-mounted location category.
 Click here to check all the P&ID symbols that ANSI/ISA’s S5.1 standard provides.

-How to Read P&ID
+How to Read P&ID Drawings?

 Here, we will learn how to read P&ID with a simple example.

 Refer to Fig. 8 which shows a part of a P&ID.
-We will read part of the suction and discharge line of the pump P-1519.
+We will read part of the suction and discharge line of pump P-1519.

-- As can be seen clearly the suction line is coming from a different P&ID and entering into the bucket strainer S-1575.
+- As can be seen clearly the suction line is coming from a different P&ID drawing and entering into the bucket strainer S-1575.